-Complementary Studies Elective Exclusion: APS234 and APS432
+\Complementary Studies Elective Exclusion: APS234 and APS432

-NOTE: This course will not be offered during the 2017 Fall and 2018 Spring academic terms.
+NOTE: This course will not be offered during the 2017 Fall and 2018

-MSE490H1 F Professional Ethics and Practice
+MSE490H1 S Professional Ethics and Practice

 The various roles of a practicing engineer in industry and society will be presented through a series of seminars.
 The lecturers will include practicing engineers from local companies and consulting firms and representatives from professional and technical societies.